2016-11-02 - EITEST RIG EK FROM 185.141.26[.]17

 NOTES:

-- There are currently at least 2 versions of Rig EK being used in the wild by different campaigns.
+- There are currently at least 2 versions of Rig EK being used by different campaigns.

-- One is an updated/evolving "VIP version" version of Rig EK that @kafeine has described as RIG-v here.
+- One is an updated/evolving "VIP version" version of Rig EK that @kafeine has been calling RIG-v as described here.

 - The other version of Rig EK is "regular Rig" that generally looks the same as it has for a while now.